ceazyy/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors Game

 This is a simple implementation of the Rock Paper Scissors game in C++ where a user can play against the computer.
-The computer's choice is randomly generated and the winner is determined based on the classic rules of the game.
+The computer's choice is randomly generated and the winner is determined based on the classic rules of the game.This is my first C++ project ever.

 ## Rules